dcortesnet/Nodejs-aws-sqs-producer-consumer/README.md

 # Nodejs AWS SQS producer/consumer ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-Basic flow of publication and consumption of AWS SQS queues.
+Basic flow of producer and consumption of AWS SQS queues.
 The project consists of 2 services, one to producer and one to consume.
 NOTE: The consumer polls the queue continuously for messages using a long poll.